Computing in a Faulty Congested Clique: Abstract

 Our main contribution is that we establish that one can do much better by looking more closely at the computation.
 Given a deterministic algorithm $\mathcal{A}$ for the non-faulty \textsf{Congested Clique} model, we show how to transform it into an algorithm $\mathcal{A}'$ for the faulty model, with an overhead that could be as small as some logarithmic-in-$n$ factor, by considering refined complexity measures of $\mathcal{A}$.

-As an exemplifying application of our approach, we show that the $O(n^{1/3})$-round complexity of semi-ring matrix multiplication [Censor{-}Hillel, Kaski, Korhonen, Lenzen, Paz, Suomela, PODC 2015] remains the same up to polylog factors in the faulty model, even if the adversary can fail $99\%$ of the nodes.
+As an exemplifying application of our approach, we show that the $O(n^{1/3})$-round complexity of semi-ring matrix multiplication [Censor{-}Hillel, Kaski, Korhonen, Lenzen, Paz, Suomela, PODC 2015] remains the same up to polylog factors in the faulty model, even if the adversary can fail $99\%$ of the nodes (or any other constant fraction).